What is a ” Last Will and Testament” and Why do you need one?

-One reason this probate/non-probate issue is so important is because many people believe that all their assets will pass to their spouse if that is what their will says.
+One reason this probate/non-probate issue is so important is that many people believe that all their assets will pass to their spouse if that is what their will says.
 One example of how this can be problematic is to consider an individual in a second marriage.
-The will maker may believe their new spouse will get everything due to the wording of their will but forgot to change the beneficiary designation of their life insurance policy.
+The willmaker may believe their new spouse will get everything due to the wording of their will but forgot to change the beneficiary designation of their life insurance policy.
 This happens frequently.

 Another issue that often arises involves a person with children from another marriage.
 If their will leaves everything to their spouse, they will unintentionally disinherit their own heirs.
 This leads us to the basic construction of a will.
 The first step is to decide who gets what, either by making specific bequests or by percentages.
 The next step is to create a trust for any minors who may become a beneficiary.
 Even if your children are grown, the default is such that any surviving children (your grandchildren) would get their share.